afprietoa/Java-OOPs/1. Bytebank/README.md

 # ByteBank

 ------------------------------------------------------------------------
 This is a practice exercise of Java OOP.
-AccountTest is the entry point for executing, Account is the class that represents a bank account and Client is the class that represents a account holder.
-This application allows create an account for a previously instantiated client:
+- AccountTest is the entry point for executing
+- Account is the class that represents a bank account
+- Client is the class that represents a account holder This application allows create an account for a previously instantiated
+client:
 ------------------------------------------------------------------------

 ## Class Diagram